GlobalMaksimum/sadedegel/sadedegel/prebuilt/README.md

 ```
 ### Accuracy

-Current prebuilt model has an average class prediction cv-3 accuracy of `0.746`
+Current prebuilt model has 3-fold cross validation accuracy score of 0.791 and having accuracy 0.746 on private test set.